Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: Results

-Figure~\ref{fig:radio_ridge} shows the 140~MHz observations \citep{Govoni2019} overlaid on our 346~MHz image, with a zoom into the A\,399 radio halo in Figure~\ref{fig:halo_140MHz}.
-The halo appears more extended at 140~MHz and its morphology more regular.
-Discrete sources embedded in the halo and visible at 1.4~GHz do not appear visible in the 140~MHz image and the peak of the halo brightness distribution is offset by $\sim 2$~arcmin with respect to the 346~MHz observations.
+Figure~\ref{fig:radio_ridge} shows the $1^\circ$-wide contours at 140~MHz \citep{Govoni2019} overlaid on the 346~MHz image.
+A zoomed version into the A\,399 radio halo is presented in Figure~\ref{fig:halo_140MHz}.
+The halo appears less extended and with a somewhat less regular morphology at 346~MHz compared to 140~MHz.
+The difference in morphologies may be attributed to the variation in the synthesized beams.
+The peak of its brightness distribution is offset by $\sim 2$~arcmin with respect to the 140~MHz observations.